uchicago-cs/cmsc22000/website/content/syllabus.md

 During Weeks 2-3, the teams will work on a warmup exercise on software design.
 A design exercise will be assigned in Week 2 (due Week 3), and a follow-up exercise will be assigned in Week 3 (due Week 4).
 Teams will get feedback on their first exercise before the second one is due, and there will be a Zoom session in Week 3 dedicated to discussing the design exercise.

 Starting in Week 3, project planning will follow a Scrum-like process, with weeks 3-9 of the quarter being divided into several sprints.
-Starting on Week 3, all teams have an all-hands meeting during Monday class hours, and each team will have an additional team meeting during lab time.
+Starting on Week 3, all teams have an all-hands meeting during Monday class hours, and each team will have an additional team meeting during the lab section of the class.
 Teams will keep track of their tasks through GitHub issues, with grading primarily based on their performance on these tasks.

 More details on the project can be found on the [Project]({{< relref "project.md" >}}) page.